-The different approaches for plan and schedule generation and for execution problem recovery reflect the fact that "... there is a trade-off between the predictability of the environment in which the plan is to be executed and the degree of reactivity which is necessary to successfully achieve the goals of the plan ..."
-(Swartout, 1987, p.
-124).
-OPTIMUM-AIV is capable of admitting both a predictive approach and ease of repair.
+The different approaches for plan and schedule generation and for execution problem recovery reflect the fact that quoting directly from [1], p.
+124. OPTIMUM-AIV is capable of admitting both a predictive approach and ease of repair.

+"... there is a trade-off between the predictability of the environment in which the plan is to be executed and the degree of reactivity which is necessary to successfully achieve the goals of the plan ...",

 There is not an overall strategy management set of rules, as it is doubtful if the human AIV expert will be able to balance the requirements of the technical objectives along with each of the strategic objectives.
-Rather the system recognises the complexity of objectives and devises a multiperspective strategy aimed at meeting all of the objectives, rather than a single, or minimal, perspective focussed around some of the objectives, such as handling all AIV tasks, meeting all deadlines, or matching resource demands with availabilities, for example, estimated costs to budgeted costs.
+Rather the system recognises the complexity of objectives and devises a multi-perspective strategy aimed at meeting all of the objectives, rather than a single, or minimal, perspective focussed around some of the objectives such as handling all AIV tasks, meeting all deadlines, or matching resource demands with availabilities, e.g. estimated costs to budgeted costs.